-Except as specifically described as covered, benefits are not available for:

-- Bone grafts to the jaw, in relation to dental implants or preparation of the mouth for dentures; - Care in connection with the treatment, filling, removal, repositioning or replacement of teeth, including orthodontics or implants; - Evaluation and treatment of impacted teeth; - Evaluation and treatment of myofascial pain; - Osteotomies of the face, neck or head, except when specifically identified elsewhere as a Covered Service; - Preparation of the mouth for dentures; - Root canal therapy or care; - Treatment of the dental occlusion by any means or for any reason; - Treatment of the temporomandibular joint of the jaw by any means or for any reason, except when specifically identified elsewhere as a Covered Service; - Other procedures involving the teeth or structures directly related to or supporting the teeth, including the gums and the alveolar processes; and - Treatment of sleep disorders by a dentist, including sleep apnea, except for the fabrication of an orthotic for treatment of a sleep disorder.
+- Dental Except as specifically described as covered, benefits are not available for: - bone grafts to the jaw, in relation to dental implants or preparation of the mouth for dentures; - care in connection with the treatment, filling, removal, repositioning or replacement of teeth, including orthodontics or implants; - evaluation and treatment of impacted teeth; - evaluation and treatment of myofascial pain; - osteotomies of the face, neck or head, except when specifically identified elsewhere as a Covered Service; - preparation of the mouth for dentures; - root canal therapy or care; - treatment of the dental occlusion by any means or for any reason; - treatment of the temporomandibular joint of the jaw by any means or for any reason, except when specifically identified elsewhere as a Covered Service; - other procedures involving the teeth or structures directly related to or supporting the teeth, including the gums and the alveolar processes; and - treatment of sleep disorders by a dentist, including sleep apnea, except for the fabrication of an orthotic for treatment of a sleep disorder.

-Durable Medical Equipment (DME) And Supplies
+• Durable Medical Equipment (DME) And Supplies

-- Automated external defibrillator; - Enuresis alarm, even if prescribed by a Physician; - Mouth guard, even if prescribed by a Physician; - Non-wearable external defibrillator; - Rental or purchase from or use of DME while the patient is confined to a Hospital, skilled nursing facility, an intermediate care facility, a nursing home or any other licensed residential facility if such equipment is usually supplied by the facility; - Repair, maintenance or adjustment of DME, except as specifically identified as covered, or provided by other than a DME or medical supply company; and

-Repair or replacement of an item of DME due to misuse, malicious damage, gross neglect or to replace lost or stolen items.
+- automated external defibrillator; - enuresis alarm, even if prescribed by a Physician; - mouth guard, even if prescribed by a Physician; - non-wearable external defibrillator; - rental or purchase from or use of DME while the patient is confined to a Hospital, skilled nursing facility, an intermediate care facility, a nursing home or any other licensed residential facility if such equipment is usually supplied by the facility; - repair, maintenance or adjustment of DME, except as specifically identified as covered, or if provided by other than a DME or medical supply company; - repair or replacement of an item of DME due to misuse, malicious damage, gross neglect or to replace lost or stolen items.